 Legs cramping is one of the irritating symptoms that happen during pregnancy.
 It gets crazy sometimes at night, and the discomfort is so much that you can’t even sleep or rest peacefully.

-Sometimes too much walking in your third trimester or physical fatigue or dehydration can also lead to leg cramping.
+Sometimes too much walking in your third trimester or physical fatigue or dehydration can lead to leg cramping.

-How to survive Leg cramps during Pregnancy
+How to prevent and survive Leg cramps during Pregnancy

-You can’t take medications for random aches and discomfort during pregnancy unless it is really needed or prescribed by your OBGYN.
+You can’t take medications for random aches and discomfort during pregnancy unless it is REALLY needed or prescribed by your OBGYN.

 For cramping, you don’t have to take any medicines; just a few remedies may help you sleep comfortably through the night.